leitwerk-de/leitwerk-key-authority/README.md

 Leitwerk Key Authority distributes authorized keys to your servers via SSH.
 It does this by:

-1. Connecting to the server with SSH, authorizing as the `keys-sync` user.
+1. Connecting to the server with SSH, authorizing as the keys-sync-user defined per server(default:`keys-sync`).
-2. Writing the appropriate authorized keys to named user files in `/var/local/keys-sync/` (eg. all authorized keys for the root user will be written to `/var/local/keys-sync/root`).
+2. Writing the appropriate authorized keys to named user files in `/var/local/keys-sync/` for linux and `/ProgramData/ssh/keys-sync/` for windows (eg. all authorized keys for the root user will be written to `/var/local/keys-sync/root`).

-This means that your SSH installation will need to be reconfigured to read authorized keys from `/var/local/keys-sync/`.
+This means that your SSH installation will need to be reconfigured to read authorized keys from the given ssh keys dir.

-Please note that doing so will deny access to any existing SSH public key authorized in the default `~/.ssh` directories.
+Please note that doing so can deny access to any existing SSH public key authorized in the default `~/.ssh` directories.

 Under OpenSSH, the configuration changes needed are: